scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 ``ndarray`` that interacts well with other distributed array libraries like Trillinos.
 There have also been numerous projects in traditional high performance computing space including Elemental [Pou13]_, High Performance Fortran, etc..
+Finally Theano [Ber10]_, an array compiler in Python with powerful optimizations and GPU support, statically schedules and reasons about array computations and has proven particularly valuable in machine learning applications.

-Each implementation focuses on a particular application or problem domain.
+Each of these implementations focuses on a particular application or problem domain.
 Dask.array distinguishes itself in that it focuses on a very general class of NumPy operations and streaming execution through dynamic task scheduling.

 Blocked Array Algorithms